bahanonu/ciatah/docs/docs/pipeline_overview.md

 The general order of functions that users should run is ([optional] are those not critical for most datasets):

 - `loadDependencies`
-  - If user is running calciumImagingAnalysis for the first time, this module has several options to download and load CNMF/CNMF-E code for cell extraction, Fiji for viewing/modifying videos (using Miji), and test data from a miniature microscope experiment.
+  - If user is running {{ site.name }} for the first time, this module has several options to download and load CNMF/CNMF-E code for cell extraction, Fiji for viewing/modifying videos (using Miji), and test data from a miniature microscope experiment.
 - `modelDownsampleRawMovies` [optional]
   - If users have raw calcium imaging data that needs to be spatially downsampled, e.g. raw data from Inscopix nVista software.
 - `modelAddNewFolders`
   - Users should always use this method first, used to add folders to the current class object.
-  - For example, if users ran `example_downloadTestData.m`, then add the folder `[githubRepoPath]\data\2014_04_01_p203_m19_check01_raw` where `githubRepoPath` is the absolute path to the current `calciumImagingAnalysis` repository.
+  - For example, if users ran `example_downloadTestData.m`, then add the folder `[githubRepoPath]\data\2014_04_01_p203_m19_check01_raw` where `githubRepoPath` is the absolute path to the current `{{ site.name }}` repository.
 - `viewMovie`
-  - Users should check that calciumImagingAnalysis loads their movies correctly and that Miji is working.
+  - Users should check that {{ site.name }} loads their movies correctly and that Miji is working.
   - Users can view movies from disk, which allows checking of very large movies quickly.
   - Remember to check that `Imaging movie regexp:` (regular expression class uses to find user movies within given folders) setting matches name of movies currently in repository.
 - `viewMovieRegistrationTest` [optional]